-Q What is Pavement Preservation ?
+Q What is Pavement Preservation?

-A Pavement preservation is a strategy to enhance pavement performance by extending the life of existing pavements, improving safety, and meeting user expectations.

-What are the various PavementPreservation Options?

-- A While there are a variety of asphalt pavement options, the primary pavement preservation choices are: - ThinlaysTM ThinlaysTM are hot mix asphalt pavements that are placed in a thin overlay of less than 1.5 inches.
-They can be placed as thin as 5/8 of an inch, and are typically 3/4 to 1 inch thick. - Micro-Surfacing Micro-Surfacing is a technique where asphalt binder and aggregate are sprayed onto an existing pavement.
-Micro-Surfacing is placed at less than 3/8". - Slurry Seal Slurry Seal is another technique where asphalt binder and aggregate are sprayed onto an existing pavement.
-Slurry Seal is placed at less than 1⁄4". - Chip Seal and Cape Seal Chip Seal and Cape Seal are techniques similar to Micro-Surfacing.
+- Δ Pavement preservation is a strategy to enhance pavement performance by extending the life of existing pavements, improving safety, and meeting user expectations. - Q What are the various Pavement Preservation Options? - Δ While there are a variety of asphalt pavement options, the primary pavement preservation choices are: - ThinlaysTM are hot mix asphalt pavements that are placed in a thin overlay of less than 1.5 inches.
+They can be placed as thin as 5/8 of an inch, and are typically 3/4 to 1 inch thick. - Micro-Surfacing is a technique where asphalt binder and aggregate are sprayed onto an existing pavement.
+Micro-Surfacing is placed at less than 3/8 inches. - Slurry Seal is another technique where asphalt binder and aggregate are sprayed onto an existing pavement.
+Slurry Seal is placed at less than 1/4 inches. - Chip Seal and Cape Seal are techniques similar to Micro-Surfacing.
 Chip Seal is a technique where asphalt binder is sprayed onto an existing road surface and fine aggregate is immediately placed on top of it.
-Cape Seal is a technique where a Chip Seal is overlayed with a Micro-Surfacing treatment
+Cape Seal is a technique where a Chip Seal is overlayed with a Micro-Surfacing treatment.